-The Mandalorian season 2 release date: coming fall 2020
+The Mandalorian season 2 release date: October 2020

-Favreau revealed a little more on Friday December 27, via a tweet confirming that the new season is coming in Fall 2020.
-Season 1 debuted on November 12, 2019, so don’t be surprised if there’s a similar release date for The Mandalorian season 2.
+Favreau revealed a little more on Friday December 27, with a tweet confirming that the new season would be coming in Fall 2020.
+Only later was the specific month of October revealed by Disney.